Department of Applied Mathematics

 Computing Experience

-APPM 1650Python for Mathematical and Statistical Applications4
+APPM 1650Python for Math and Data Science Applications4

 or ASEN 1320 Aerospace Computing and Engineering Applications